netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 Uses a fake geoip database containing [Science Registry](http://scienceregistry.grnoc.iu.edu) information to tag the flows with source and destination science disciplines and roles, organizations and locations, etc;
 removes Registry fields we don't need to save to elasticsearch.

+Notes:
+ - The [Science Registry](https://scienceregistry.netsage.global/rdb/) stores human-curated information about various "resources".
+Resources are sources and destinations of flows.
-Note: The Science Registry "fake geoip database" is updated weekly and can be downloaded from scienceregistry.grnoc.iu.edu via wget in a cron job (provided in the installation).
+ - The Science Registry "fake geoip database" is updated weekly and can be downloaded via wget in a cron job (provided in the installation).

 ### 70-deidentify.conf